 Not all of us are expert photojournalists or professional explorers, but most of us wish we were, at least some of the time.

 For me, this feeling is most of the time.
-In the summer I work as a guide but during the year I’m a university student.
-I’d be lying if I said I don’t think about dropping out of school, grabbing my paddle and never looking back.
+I spend my summers working as a guide but during the year I was a university student.
+I’d be lying if I said I didn’t think about dropping out of school, grabbing my paddle and never looking back.

-I am definitely passionate about outdoor adventure and exploration, but it would be foolish to drop out of an engineering and business degree when I’m 80% done.
-So maybe some day I will make a living by canoeing new rivers or uncovering new routes, but for now I’m limited to the adventure I can create for myself in between.
+I am definitely passionate about outdoor adventure and exploration, but right not I have some other things on my to do list too (i.e building a career in renewable energy).
+So maybe some day I will make my living by canoeing new rivers or uncovering new routes, but for now I’m limited to the adventure I can create for myself in between.